 Integrations

 Not all Dynamics 365 modules are on the same codebase.
 The CRM module, for instance, was built primarily by Microsoft itself rather than leaning heavily on acquired technology, so it’s on a different codebase than the Dynamics 365 Finance platform.
 This means it functions as a separate application and has a different user interface.
-Customers must purchase Microsoft’s DataVerse middleware to pass data and perform workflows between the finance and CRM applications.
+Customers must purchase Microsoft’s Dataverse middleware to pass data and perform workflows between the finance and CRM applications.

 With NetSuite, the entire suite is built on a single codebase, simplifying customisations and removing the need for middleware.
 This also makes the upgrade process much smoother because customers don’t need to test those customisations every time there’s a new release.